George Leo Haydock: Pastoral troubles

-While these events were unfolding, English Catholics finally won passage of the Catholic Emancipation Act of 1829.
+While these events were unfolding, English Catholics finally won passage of the Catholic Emancipation Act 1829.
 Ironically, just after this victory so long sought after by him and his ancestors, Father Haydock was forced into retirement by his own Catholic superior.
-In 1831 he dutifully settled at The Tagg (sometimes spelled Tag) in Cottam, a house the Haydock family had retained after an ancestor had sold its larger Cottam Hall estate.
-Haydock remained there for eight years, "devoting himself to study, with his books all around him, lining the walls, and piled in heaps on the floors."
+In 1831 he dutifully settled at The Tagg (sometimes spelt Tag) in Cottam, a house the Haydock family had retained after an ancestor had sold its larger Cottam Hall estate.
+Haydock remained there for eight years, "devoting himself to study, with his books all around him, lining the walls, and piled in heaps on the floors".
 In 1832 he made two unsuccessful appeals to Rome of his interdiction.
 The appeals were sent through a fellow former Douay student and pupil of Haydock's at Crook Hall, Robert Gradwell.
 Gradwell had served for a time in Rome and had been appointed coadjutor to the Vicar Apostolic of the London District.
 However, rather than sending the appeals to Rome, Gradwell sent them to Penswick, who ignored them.
-Another appeal after Penswick's death was successful, resulting in restoration of Haydock's priestly faculties in 1839.
+Another appeal after Penswick's death was successful, resulting in the restoration of Haydock's priestly faculties in 1839.

 The Tagg was pulled down circa 1985.
-A photograph taken shortly before its demolition shows it to be a two-story brick house with pitched roof and two chimneys.
+A photograph taken shortly before its demolition shows it to be a two-story brick house with a pitched roof and two chimneys.
 It was left derelict in its final years and has been replaced by a group of modern homes at the corner of Tag Lane and Tanterton Hall Lane in Cottam.
-There is a nearby street, Cottam Hall Lane, which is a paved over former footpath to the old Haydock ancestral home, Cottam Hall.
+There is a nearby street, Cottam Hall Lane, which is a paved over the former footpath to the old Haydock ancestral home, Cottam Hall.
 The name "Tagg House" still appears on a nearby electrical switching station.